FAQ - Passes & Permits Fees

 Do Sabino Canyon Tours shuttle riders have to buy a pass?

-Anyone who accesses Sabino Canyon from the parking lot, except those on official business or with pre-scheduled school groups, must have a pass.
+Anyone who accesses Sabino Canyon, except those on official business or with pre-scheduled school groups, must have a pass.
 Those who ride the shuttle must also purchase shuttle tickets.

 Does everyone have to buy a pass?